symfony/stimulus-bridge/README.md

 </div>
 ```

-If the controller is in subdirectories `assets/controllers/blog/post/author_controller.js`,
+If the controller lives in a subdirectory - like `assets/controllers/blog/post/author_controller.js` -
-it will follows an other naming convention:
+the name will include `--` in place of each `/`:

 ```html
 <div data-controller="blog--post--author">